What is Gum Disease?

 Gum disease in women is particularly detrimental during pregnancy, as studies show a correlation between gum disease and low birth weights.

-as it has a negative impact on many health conditions.
+As gum disease has a negative impact on many health conditions, it is important not to ignore it.

 Minimally Invasive Laser Treatment for Gum Disease